The next two weeks went by in a frenzy of restoration and rubble digging.

 Yang very nearly spat out her mouthful of coke.
 After a rather arduous and clumsy attempt to swallow the liquid, the brawler glared at the nonchalant gunner, "Don't just go and say something like that while I'm… like why do you even want to know?"

 "Because you already know about mine and Nora's?"
 Oh, she really regretted not spraying coke all over his smug little face, "Because it means that our work load would double in size?
 Besides, anyone with half a brain would know that you won't stay still.
 You're going with Ruby, aren't you?"

-Yang threw up her hands into the air in dramatic fashion and said with a hint of disbelief, "If you already know then why do you even ask?
+Yang threw up her hands into the air in dramatic fashion and said with a hint of disbelief, "If you already know then why do you even bother to ask?
 And am I really that obvious?"

-However, when she saw her Da struggling between the brink of life and death; that her supposedly invincible father was so weak that he could barely lift up a spoon left her both shattered and extremely hesitant.
+However, when she saw her Da struggling between the brink of life and death; that her supposedly invincible father was so weak that he could barely lift up a spoon left her both shattered and very hesitant.
 She wanted to stay behind and take care of him, and yet this desire was in direct opposition with her wish to find Lily.
 Also, if she simply wanted to become stronger – she did want to grow stronger – she could've just stayed and be tutored by some of the most prestigious Huntsmen to ever live in Remnant.
-She would in fact face far less risks and perhaps still be as strong as compared to travelling with Ruby Rose, where every stop may mean a fatal encounter with one of the most dangerous enemies of mankind.
+She would in fact face far less risks and perhaps still be as strong as compared to traveling with Ruby Rose, where every stop might mean a fatal encounter with one of the most dangerous enemies of mankind.

 Yes… she was no longer a child.

 Abruptly, Yang stood up from her seat and placed some Lien on the table.
 Lie Ren stared with a little confusion as the young woman turned her back towards him and walked straight for the exit.
 Was she angry?
 Perhaps he should not have asked her so directly.